 Task 8: Review & Adopt the Plan: The Work Group members reviewed and approved each section of the plan as it was completed.
 After acceptance by the Work Group, the Plan was submitted to the New Hampshire Homeland Security and Emergency Management (HSEM) for review and Approval Pending Adoption.
-At a public meeting, the Board of Selectmen formally adopted the plan on May 26, 2021.
-The plan was then granted formal approval by HSEM (add approval date by HSEM) and the Formal Approval letter from the Federal Emergency Management Agency (FEMA) was received on June 11, 2021.
+At a public meeting, the Board of Selectmen formally adopted the plan on (add adoption date).
+The plan was then granted formal approval by HSEM (add approval date by HSEM) and the Formal Approval letter from the Federal Emergency Management Agency (FEMA) was received on (add date of letter).